 The Holy Spirit, the thought of the Holy Spirit, does not appear in that which we have above transcribed.
 If it were said that the Holy Spirit is in the Church; that consequently He acts not only in the clergy, but in the body of the faithful, as well for what concerns the action of this body as in the ministration of each member, according to that which God sees good to confer, this would make itself understood by a serious man established in grace; but, that which manifests itself in the fragments above quoted is radicalism in the Church.
 The rights of man, the rights of the masses, popular election to the exclusion of the divine right, is the very definition of modern radicalism.
 Ministry in its least gifts is but the expression of the energy of the Holy Ghost acting in us, energy given by God, from whom comes every good gift and every perfect gift.

-This brings me to two other points which I shall again present in the very terms of the &#8220;Reformation.&#8221;<h3>*Chapter 2
+This brings me to two other points which I shall again present in the very terms of the "Réformation."

-Dualism.*</h3>
+CHAPTER 2 -- DUALISM

-I read in the &#8220;Reformation&#8221; of January 28th, 1849: Everything in Plymouthism may be reduced to two points&#8212; the idea of the action of the Holy Spirit and the idea of the authority of the scriptures.
+I read in the "Réformation" of January 28th, 1849: Everything in Plymouthism may be reduced to two points -- the idea of the action of the Holy Spirit and the idea of the authority of the scriptures.

 Plymouthism wishes to substitute for human organization the action of the Spirit.
 This is the reason for their principal objection to ecclesiastical ministry.

-Next, remarking on the following words of Mr. Recordon, &#8220;God only blesses the labours of the workmen; He is sovereign and He acts in grace by the instruments which it pleases Him to choose&#8221; (words that accompany a reproach addressed to the faculties of theology which venture to call, to choose, to designate, to send, to displace at their pleasure, the Lord&#8217;s workman), the &#8220;Reformation&#8221; thus expresses itself:
+Next, remarking on the following words of Mr. Recordon, "God only blesses the labours of the workmen; He is sovereign and He acts in grace by the instruments which it pleases Him to choose" (words that accompany a reproach addressed to the faculties of theology which venture to call, to choose, to designate, to send, to displace at their pleasure, the Lord's workman), the "Réformation" thus expresses itself:

-&#8220;We see how it is: it is always a dualism set up between
+"We see how it is: it is always a dualism set up between